Graph Neural Networks with Feature and Structure Aware Random Walk: Experiments

 \subsection{Node Classification}

 \Cref{tab:nc_result} reports the results of node classification on all ten graph datasets.
-We can see that our method DiglacianGCN and DiglacianG\\CN-CT achieve new state-of-the-art results on 8 out of 10 datasets, and comparable results on two other datasets.
-Specifically, on datasets with strong heterophily ($h<0.5$), DiglacianGCN-CT achieves the best results on 5 out of 6 datasets and DiglacianGCN achieves the best result on 1 dataset and second-best results on 4 datasets.
-In particular, on Texas, Squirrel, Chameleon and Cornell, we achieve 87.84\%, 54.22\%, 71.33\% and 87.30\% accuracies respectively, which are 2.98\%, 3.79\%, 3.37\% and 5.14\% relative improvements over previous state-of-the-art.
-This demonstrates that considering the direction of edges can help the target nodes aggregate useful information, and commute time is an effective weighting scheme to help preserve long-distance dependency between nodes.
+We can see that our method DiL-GCN and DiL-GCN$_{CT}$ achieve new state-of-the-art results on 8 out of 10 datasets, and comparable results on two other datasets.
+Specifically, on datasets with strong heterophily ($h<0.5$), DiL-GCN$_{CT}$ achieves the best results on 5 out of 6 datasets and DiL-GCN achieves the best result on 1 dataset and second-best results on 4 datasets.
+In particular, on Texas, Squirrel, Chameleon and Cornell, we achieve 87.84\%, 54.22\%, 72.19\% and 87.30\% accuracies respectively, which are 2.98\%, 3.79\%, 4.23\% and 5.14\% relative improvements over previous state-of-the-art.
+Such strong performance on heterophilous graphs demonstrates the efficacy of our proposed framework based on DiLaplacian, and enhancing node proximity with commute time can further improve accuracy.
 On the dataset with intermediate heterophily ($h \approx 0.5$), our methods are competitive.
-Specifically, on deezer, H$_2$GCN and APPNP achieve the top two results, and DiglacianGCN-CT is the third.
-Our methods still have strong adaptability to homophilous graphs ($h > 0.7$).
-Specifically, DiglacianGCN achieves the best results on Citeseer and CoauthorCS, and the second-best result on CoraML.
-DiglacianGCN-CT is the second-best on CoauthorCS and the third on CoraML.
-In addition, AdaGraphSAGE outperforms GraphSAGE in almost all datasets, that demonstrates adaptively learning the directionality of the graph is useful.
+Specifically, on deezer, H$_2$GCN and APPNP achieve the top two results, and DiL-GCN$_{CT}$ is the third.
+For homophilous graphs ($h > 0.7$), DiL-GCN achieves the best results on Citeseer and the second-best on CoraML and CoauthorCS, while DiL-GCN$_{CT}$ is sometimes inferior to DiL-GCN.
+We think the main reason is that for graphs with strong homophily, information from local neighbors is quite important because they contain sufficient intra-class information.
+Although the commute time provides a global perspective to find nodes with higher topological relevance, high-order neighbors may introduce some noise to the model in some homophilous graphs.
+Overall, most datasets highly benefit from every component we design.